Christmas sale now on! Everything on sale!!!

 1) Buy from local businesses

 There are many benefits to buying from local businesses.
 One is that they often manufacture products on a smaller scale which reduces pollution.
 Local manufacturing creates jobs and when we choosing to shop with them we're keeping money circulating in the community instead of it going offshore to corporate bank accounts.
 Independent businesses are often more flexible to employees’ needs which gives staff a higher quality of life.
-For more reasons to shop locally check out One Planet's resource on the topic.

 2) Buy from businesses that have environmental and ethical policies/values